 - An automobile driver’s failure to look both ways when resuming travel after stopping at a stop sign;

 - An automobile driver is under the influence of drugs or alcohol.

-Our professionally trained staff members will do the following for our bike accident clients:
+Our skilled bike accident lawyers will do the following for our clients:

 Investigate and, where appropriate, closely analyze any damage that occurred to the bicycle, such as chipped paint, stressed metal, bent wheels and torn brake pads; examine the remains of a bike wreck and seek to counter a motorist’s typical claims that a cyclist was speeding or squeezed the brake levers too hard or swerved into traffic.